cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    This is the basis for both successor projects, Java-CrypTool and CrypTool 2:
    - Modern pure-plugin architecture
    - All languages supported by one program, one setup
-   - More modern layout, less dialog changes
+   - More modern layout, less move between different dialogs
    - Standard compatibility in the user interface
    - More user interaction
-   - All languages supported by one program, one setup
    - Dynamic change between languages
    - Dynamic change between crypto providers
    - Automatic updates via the internet (keep opened files after new start)